laravel/docs/authorization.md

         }
     }

 If a [policy is registered](#registering-policies) for the given model, the `can` method will automatically call the appropriate policy and return the boolean result.
-If no policy is registered for the model, the `can` method will attempt to call the closure based Gate matching the given action name.
+If no policy is registered for the model, the `can` method will attempt to call the closure-based Gate matching the given action name.

 <a name="user-model-actions-that-dont-require-models"></a>
 #### Actions That Don't Require Models